 Life before Girton

 After graduating from La Trobe University with a Bachelor of Teaching, I spent a number of years living and teaching in Europe.
 As well as the mandatory stint in London, this also included a season living on a Greek Island, before returning for a stint in Yorkshire teaching at a primary school there.
 After my return to Bendigo and a number of years teaching in local primary schools, I pursued my love of Graphic Design and completed a Bachelor of Graphic Design in 2008, with a major in Illustration.
 Immediately prior to my arrival at Girton in 2018, I enjoyed a stint at Marist College, Bendigo.
 Prior to that, I worked at Eaglehawk Secondary College for 9 years, where I was lucky enough to combine my love of teaching with my passion for graphic design.
-In this time I set up and managed a classroom in the main street of Eaglehawk (set up especially for disengaged students) and also set up Eaglehawk’s own community publication – the 3556 Magazine.
+In this time I set up and managed a classroom in the main street of Eaglehawk (specifically for disengaged students) and also set up Eaglehawk’s own community publication – the 3556 Magazine.
 I commenced employment at Girton in 2018 and whilst the place is super busy, I have never worked in a school like it.
 I love coming to work every day at Girton (Even Mondays!).

-What I Love about Teaching:
+What I Love about Teaching

 What is the best thing about teaching at Girton?